Planning a trip to the beautiful island of Kauai? Check out these best free and inexpensive ideas to make your time amazing!

 Be sure to check out this free Kauai activity on the South side.
 A natural blow hole is fun to watch!
 We also spotted whales breeching here.

 You don't need to plan a lot of time here, but it is worth a stop.

 Koloa Landing was voted America's top swimming pool and for good reason!
 Nightly rates are about $400, but we signed up for a credit card and got our stay for $250.
 Totally worth it.
-The pools, yes pools are incredible!
+Emphasis is on the pools here; yes, the pools are incredible!
 You won't want to leave.